-Learn how to reduce your risk for heart disease, including how to estimate your risk, ideas for reducing fat in the diet, lowering your cholesterol, recipes and more.
+Learn how to reduce your risk for heart disease.
+Find heart-healthy eating tips to reduce fat in the diet and lower cholesterol levels.

 For more than a decade, The Heart Truth® program has worked to raise awareness about women’s risk for heart disease―the #1 killer of women in the United States―and share the steps they need to make to lead a heart healthy life.

 Follow this heart healthy eating plan to lower your cholesterol.